avaframe/AvaFrame/docs/moduleCom1DFA.rst

 configuration file (parameter `meshCellSize`).
 In this case, also consider reading :ref:`FAQ:Can the spatial resolution of simulations performed with com1DFA (dense flow) be changed?`.
 If the cell size of the DEM in ``Inputs`` is equal to the desired mesh cell size, the DEM is used without modification.
 If the cell sizes do not match, several options are available:

-    - cleanDEMremeshed = True, directory ``Inputs/DEMremeshed`` is cleaned, and the DEM in Inputs/ is remeshed to the desired cell size - this is the default setting
+    - cleanremeshedRasters = True, directory ``Inputs/remeshedRasters`` is cleaned, and the DEM in Inputs/ is remeshed to the desired cell size - this is the default setting

-    - cleanDEMremeshed = False and a DEM including the name of the DEM in Inputs/ and the desired cell size is found in Inputs/DEMremeshed - this DEM is used without modification
+    - cleanremeshedRasters = False and a DEM including the name of the DEM in Inputs/ and the desired cell size is found in Inputs/remeshedRasters - this DEM is used without modification

-    - cleanDEMremeshed = False and no matching DEM is found in Inputs/DEMremeshed - the DEM in Inputs/ is remeshed to the desired cell size
+    - cleanremeshedRasters = False and no matching DEM is found in Inputs/remeshedRasters - the DEM in Inputs/ is remeshed to the desired cell size

-If the DEM in Inputs/ is remeshed, it is then saved to ``Inputs/DEMremeshed`` and available for subsequent simulations.
+If the DEM in Inputs/ is remeshed, it is then saved to ``Inputs/remeshedRasters`` and available for subsequent simulations.